mesg-foundation/engine/CONTRIBUTING.md

 For Services and Applications contribution, we have an [curated list of Awesome Services and Applications](https://github.com/mesg-foundation/awesome) that you should participate in.

-For contribution to MESG's Core, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
+For contribution to MESG's Core, make sure to subscribe to the development/core category on the [forum](https://forum.mesg.com/c/development/core) and reach out to us.
 We would love to include you in the development process.

-If you add a new feature or fix a bug then don't forget to update the CHANGELOG.md following this format https://keepachangelog.com/

 # Start developing the Core